 - Hundreds and Thousands - are Sprinkles, both charming names.

 - Fairycake - is very similar, but not as fussy as a little cupcake.

 - Sultanas - frequently mentioned on the show, and are known as Golden Raisins elsewhere.

 - Baps - are the cause of many innuendoes on Bake Off as they are also a slang term for breasts in Britain.
 So, if you hear them mentioned amidst a lot of giggling, what they are talking about are small bread buns, not unlike burger buns.

-Strange Sounding Cakes and Bakes
+Unique Sounding Cakes and Bakes

-So, you get the meaning of the technical terms, the ingredients, and strange-sounding foods.
+So, you get the meaning of the technical terms, the ingredients, and unique-sounding foods.
 Then along come the presenters, asking the contestants to bake, what is a classic bake, but to those outside the UK, many will not have a clue what they are talking about.
 Here are just a few names.